zweifisch/klar/README.md

 	return {"ok": True}
 ```

-schemas can/should be imported from json or yaml files
+schemas can and should be imported from json or yaml files

 ```
 |--app.py